vipetrul/notes/CdkSamples/KerberosOnLambda/README.md

 Example:<br>
 `setspn -T DIRECTORY.KERBEROS-ON-LAMBDA-SAMPLE.COM -F -Q MSSQLSvc/*`

 It is possible that more than one host name for the same server is suitable to be used with Kerberos.
-Although the defaul RDS Endpoint address is note one of them!!!
+Although the default RDS Endpoint address is note one of them!!!

 ## Create KeyTab file